AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/encapsulate.md

 ---
-title: encapsulate Transform | API Mesh for Adobe Developer App Builder
+title: encapsulate | API Mesh for Adobe Developer App Builder
+description: Learn how to define a schema for a field with the encapsulate transform.
 ---

 # `encapsulate` transform